Rocky Reynolds: National Wrestling Alliance (2000–2003)

 Reynolds began competing for the National Wrestling Alliance in 2000.
 During his time in the NWA he became a four time NWA World Junior Heavyweight Champion competing in the NWA territories across Pennsylvania, West Virginia and Florida.
 On October 26, 2002, Reynolds teamed with A.J.
 Styles unsuccessfully challenging America's Most Wanted (Chris Harris and James Storm) for the NWA World Tag Team Championships On February 5, 2003, Reynolds wrestled for TNA when he teamed with longtime rival Jason Rumble to challenge America's Most Wanted (Chris Harris and James Storm) and lost when Storm pinned Reynolds.

 Pro Wrestling Rampage (2007–2018)

 On November 24, 2007, Reynolds made his debut for Pro Wrestling Rampage defeating Johnny Gargano.
 On May 14, 2010, Reynolds defeated Bill Collier to become the PWR Heavyweight Championship Four months later on September 11, Reynolds defeated John McChesney to win the PWR Lake Erie Championship along with unifying it with the PWR Heavyweight Championship.

+Revenge Pro Wrestling (2018–2024)

+Rocky Reynolds ended his in ring career with Revenge Pro Wrestling.